 takeRIdiomatic :: Int -> [a] -> [a] takeRIdiomatic n l = go (drop n l) l where go r = r go (_:xs) (_:ys) = go xs ys

 This is again nice Haskell code: Short, no index calculations (actually, no calculation at all, if you don’t count what happens inside

 drop), no special handling of bad input required (as it turns out to do just the right thing for negative

-n), nice laziness and sharing behaviour.
+n), nice sharing behaviour.
 And it even outperforms all of the variants above: 0.9ms for the larger result and 0.4ms for the smaller.
 This is a function I can now happily recommend to use for this use case.